mulle-core/mulle-sprintf/README.md

 # mulle-sprintf

-an extensible variant of sprintf written in C (C11).
+🔢 An extensible sprintf function supporting stdarg and mulle-vararg

-The extensibility is used in **MulleObjCFoundation** to add the '@' conversion character for object conversion.
+The extensibility is used in **MulleObjCStandardFoundation** to add the '@' conversion character for object conversion.

 mulle-sprintf can handle **varargs** and **mulle_vararg** style variable arguments.
 Because floating point to string conversion is hard, floating point